December 30, 2022

 AFJC has recorded 128 incidents of threats to journalists and media in the past 12 months.
-Less than half of these threat cases (50 cases) have been recorded in Kabul, nine in Nangarhar, eight in Faryab, and seven in each of the Kapisa and Kandahar provinces.
+Less than half of these threat cases (50 cases) have been recorded in Kabul, nine in Nangarhar, eight in Faryab, and seven in each of Kapisa and Kandahar provinces.

 In addition to arrests, in 2022, there were at least 11 separate incidents of physical violence and beatings, four in Kabul, two in Badghis, and one in each of Balkh, Samangan, Takhar, Nangarhar, and Zabul provinces, the report stated.
 At least two incidents have resulted in journalists being wounded in Kabul.

 The report indicates over half of Afghanistan’s 600 active media outlets (audio, video, print, and online) have ceased operations and hundreds of journalists and media workers have left the country after the Taliban took power, while women journalists have been marginalized.
 The Taliban's restrictive directives have opened the way to censorship and persecution, and largely deprive journalists of their independence.
 Female journalists are largely banned from state-run media outlets, and those in the private sector can appear on TV only if their faces are covered.
-The report underlines that due to the Taliban’s new rule, access to information is very restricted, and media outlets require to seek permission before publishing.
+The report underlines that due to the Taliban’s new rule, the access to information is very restricted, and the media outlets require to seek permission before publishing.
 With media no longer able to broadcast music and entertainment programs, sources of advertising revenue have shrunk.